hemantksingh/messup-learn/fundamentals/web and apis/REST.md

     * 204 No Content is more efficient since it returns no state and indicates that the server has accepted the request representation verbatim.
     * 409 Conflict - A request fails because of incompatibility between the consumer and service's view of the resource state, for example attempt to change an order when it has already been dispatched.

 * PATCH - [RFC 5789](https://tools.ietf.org/html/rfc5789) is used for partial modifications to a resource.
 PUT overwrites the resource with a complete new body, whereas PATCH provides a change-set (delta) to the server to apply.
-A PATCH request can be idempotent, which helps prevent collisions between two PATCH requests on the same resource in a similar time frame.
+PATCH is not idempotent by nature.
+To prevent lost updates when two clients PATCH the same resource in a similar time frame, make the request conditional with `If-Match` and the ETag the client last saw.

 * DELETE - Successful deletion should return a
     * 204 No Content response from the server as a confirmation.
-    * 405 Method Not Allowed If the resource cannot be deleted, for example attempt to delete an order that has already been dispatched.
+    * 409 Conflict If the resource cannot be deleted in its current state, for example attempt to delete an order that has already been dispatched.
+405 Method Not Allowed is for resources that never support DELETE, and it must carry an `Allow` header.

 #### PUT or POST